Cedar Deck Railing

 Cedar Deck Railing Kits

-A stained glass window features an Osage orange tree that blends beautifully with the twig and branch infill in the interior railing.
-Notice how the branches are arranged to spread out like those in the stained glass.
-Just like the stained glass work, the interior cedar deck railing is a piece of art.
-Each branch is unique as well as the overall pattern within each railing section.
+A stained glass window features an Osage orange tree that blends beautifully with the twig and branch infill in the interior cedar railing.
+Take note of how the branches are arranged to spread out like those in the stained glass.
+Just like the stained glass work, the interior entryway rail is a piece of art.
+Each branch is unique, along with the pattern of each railing section.
+Overall, this entrance way ends up feeling like the tree-lined landscape surrounding the property has extended indoors.

 Handrail with Oak Boards